 Undergraduate Scholarships are awarded to enrolled Wyandotte Tribal members who are attending or will be attending an accredited college or university.
 The full time student scholarships are in the amount of $2250.00 per semester, renewable for a total of eight semesters; providing the student continues to meet the guidelines set up by the Education Committee.

 Masters Scholarships are available to enrolled Wyandotte Tribal members who have completed a bachelors degree and are pursuing a more advanced degree.
-This program has a three semester life span with $1500.00 awarded per semester.
+This program has a four semester life span with $1500.00 awarded per semester effective January 2015.

 Adult Vocational Training

 AVT assists income qualified students in attending technical schools where the participants will be job ready in two years.